DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/test-and-tune.rst

 <TO DO: Add a video demonstrating these tests>

-Providing these tests have completed successfully, you are now ready to tune the turntable positions for your layout in preparation for defining the EX-RAIL configuration and putting Turntable-EX to good use.
+Providing these tests have completed successfully, you are now ready to tune the turntable positions for your layout in preparation for defining the EX-RAIL configuration and putting |EX-TT| to good use.

 Tuning your turntable positions
 ================================